 - e) Incentives - Discounts apply to charges for the entire electric use of the Customer, but only for electric accounts included in the Industrial Effectiveness Program Assessment.
 These discounts are limited to amounts specified in d)(2) above. - (2) Discounts will be available to each qualifying Customer for a 5-year period.
 During the first year, the Customer will receive the entire discount as specified in the applicable Service Classification.
-After that, the discount will be decreased by one-fifth until the Customer is billed at the regular rate levels at the end of the fifth year. - (3) Long Island Choice Program Customers will receive both the discount and the Long Island Choice Program credits.
-The credits will not reduce the magnitude of the discount. - (4) For Customers participating in the Recharge NY Power Program, the discount will be limited to the portion of load supplied by the Authority. - (5) Modified rate periods will be available to each qualifying Customer that makes a commitment to reduce its load beginning 3 p.m. on weekdays in the summer months (June September).
+After that, the discount will be decreased by one-fifth until the Customer is billed at the regular rate levels at the end of the fifth year. - (3) For Customers participating in the Recharge NY Power Program, the discount will be limited to the portion of load supplied by the Authority. - (4) Modified rate periods will be available to each qualifying Customer that makes a commitment to reduce its load beginning 3 p.m. on weekdays in the summer months (June September).
 For Qualifying Customers taking service under Service Classification 2L-VMRP that request this option, the modified peak Period 2 hours are June September, Monday Friday, from 3 p.m. to 8 p.m.
 For Qualifying Customers taking service under Service Classification 2-MRP that request this option, the modified peak Period 2 hours are June September, Monday Friday, from 3 p.m. to 8 p.m., for Rate M284 and June September, Monday Friday, from 3 p.m. to 10 p.m., for Rate M285.
 The hours excluded from the standard rate peak Period 2 will be added to the Intermediate period. - 3.
 Business Incubation Program - a) Objective